capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/requirements/features-and-requirements.md

 #### Question process
 - The application's questions flow will be:
-  - Select question and propt user to answer on digital whiteboard.
+  - Select question and prompt user to answer on digital whiteboard.
   - After user is finished, application will prompt user to orally explain their thought process.
-  - After user is done explaining, AI assistant will analyse work and give feedback.
+  - After user is done explaining, AI assistant will analyze work and give feedback.

 #### Digital whiteboard
 - The application will allow users to write out answers to the problems
-- Whiteboard will include the following feaures:
+- Whiteboard will include the following features:
   - Pencil tool.
   - Eraser tool, clear screen.
   - Undo/redo of draw strokes.